jzhou31415/JHU-SIS-Registration-Bot/README.md

 ## Setup
 Download Python 3 ([Windows](https://www.python.org/downloads/windows/), [MacOS](https://www.python.org/downloads/macos/)) if you do not have it already installed.

-Run the following in Powershell with Admin privileges (Windows) or Terminal (MacOS):
+Run the following in Powershell/Command Terminal (Windows) or Terminal (MacOS):

     pip install -U selenium